 When you grow your vegetables, you know exactly where they come from and that they are 100% organic and pesticide-free!
 Vegetable crops brought from groceries tend to absorb a lot of pollutants.
 These pollutants can be chemical products like herbicides, insecticides, and fungicides or gasses like carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 Growing your veggies will significantly reduce your exposure to such harmful substances.

 We hope this article helped you study how to grow an organic garden.
-For more information about sustainable gardening, visit EcoAdvice; you’ll learn a ton!
+With a few gardening tips and tricks, you are on your way to success!
 Happy Farming!